Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 👉 Download Toggle Mic Shortcut

-- Tap Get Shortcut (or Add Shortcut)
+- Tap Get Shortcut (or Add Shortcut in Vietnamese)

 - The shortcut will be added to the Shortcuts app